 - Proper attire is encouraged in all classes.
 Participants must wear boots or other appropriate shoes, no tennis shoes.
 ALL exhibitors must wear approved protective head gear, with safety harness (fastened and buckled).
 This is required BY ALL RIDERS WHENEVER MOUNTED.
-Helmets must meet ASTM/SEI standards. - 2.
+Helmets must meet ASTM/SEI standards - 2.
 ALL EQUINE exhibited must present a current negative Coggins the day of the show (yellow paper). - 3.
 NO exhibitor may show more than one animal in any class. - 4.
 Animals need not be "registered" to show.
 Grade horses, ponies and mules may be shown. - 5.
-Lease/Ownership papers must be on file at the Extension office by May 1, 2024. - 6.
-All exhibitors are required to complete a Quality Assurance & Ethics Clinic within ZSuite. - 7.
+Lease/Ownership papers must be on file at the Extension office by May 1, 2025. - 6.
+All exhibitors are required to complete a Quality Assurance & Ethics Clinic online at least once.
+Certification can be completed on ZSuite. - 7.
 Unruly horses will be asked to leave. - 8.
 UNSPORTSMANLIKE conduct by an exhibitor may be grounds for disqualification. - 9.
-Two-minute gate call unless announced -- "Tack Change". - 10.
+Two minute gate call unless announced -- "Tack Change". - 10.
 Only healthy horses are to be shown. - 11.
-Judges and Superintendents' decisions are final. - 12.
+Judges and Superintendents decisions are final. - 12.
 Any questions about any rules, PLEASE talk with show superintendents prior to classes. - 13.
 "Guidelines for Junior Horse Shows" will be followed as close as possible.
-This booklet is available online at https://web.extension.illinois.edu/cjmm/downloads/69406.pdf or upon request from the Extension Office. - 14.
-Age divisions for showmanship, pleasure & horsemanship classes will be: Junior 8-12 (as of 9/1/23) & Senior 13-18 (as of 9/1/23). - 15.
+This booklet is available upon request from the Extension Office. - 14.
+Age divisions for showmanship, pleasure & horsemanship classes will be: Junior 8-12 (as of 9/1/24) & Senior 13-18 (as of 9/1/24). - 15.
 Members may exhibit a poster or display instead of showing an animal (but not both).
 The display or poster should be exhibited at your local General Show. - 16.
 Every effort will be made to use an electric eye; otherwise stop watches will be used for these timed classes. - 17.
 If a Junior or Senior Division class has less than three exhibitors registered, the classes will be combined.